OpenLineage/OpenLineage/spec/Naming.md

    - Namespace: the namespace is assigned to the airflow instance.
 Ex: airflow-staging, airflow-prod
    - Job: each task in a DAG is a job. name: {dag name}.{task name}
  - Spark:
-   - Namespace: If there’s a parent job, it uses its namespace otherwise the namespace is provided as a configuration as in airflow.
+   - Namespace: the namespace is provided as a configuration parameter as in airflow.
+If there's a parent job, we use the same namespace, otherwise it is provided by configuration.
-   - Spark app job name: the spark.app.name (this might not be unique)
+   - Spark app job name: the spark.app.name
    - Spark action job name: {spark.app.name}.{node.name}

 ### Parent job run: a nested hierarchy of Jobs